Ronnie Kaye announces removal from radio due to on-air comment

 | SSI charges 9-year-old with disabilities $20,000 >

-But an employee of Tyler Media said an email, sent out Friday to employees, had announced that Kaye retired after 64 years in broadcasting and had his final show on KOMA that day without doing a farewell show.
+An employee of Tyler Media said in an email sent out Friday to employees, it was announced that Kaye retired after 64 years in broadcasting and had his final show on KOMA that day without doing a farewell show.